 The annual inflation rate in Hong Kong rose to 2% in December 2022 after a steady 1.8% in the past two months and slightly above market forecasts of 1.9%.
 Prices mainly accelerated for food (3.8% vs 3.5% in November), electricity and utilities (14.7% vs 14.3%), transport (2.7% vs 1.6%), miscellaneous goods (0.5% vs 0.4%) and services (1.9% vs 1.6%).
 For 2022, the composite CPI was 1.9% higher than the previous year's, while the average underlying consumer price inflation stood at 1.7%.
 On a monthly basis, consumer prices went up by 0.3%, following a 0.1% increase in November. source: Census and Statistics Department, Hong Kong

-Inflation Rate in Hong Kong averaged 4.12 percent from 1981 until 2022, reaching an all time high of 16 percent in October of 1981 and a record low of -6.10 percent in August of 1999.
+Inflation Rate in Hong Kong averaged 4.08 percent from 1981 until 2022, reaching an all time high of 16.00 percent in October of 1981 and a record low of -6.10 percent in August of 1999.
 This page provides the latest reported value for - Hong Kong Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Hong Kong Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.
+Hong Kong Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Inflation Rate in Hong Kong is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Hong Kong Inflation Rate is projected to trend around 1.10 percent in 2023 and 0.80 percent in 2024, according to our econometric models.
+Inflation Rate in Hong Kong is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Inflation Rate is projected to trend around 2.20 percent in 2024 and 2.10 percent in 2025, according to our econometric models.